World Trade Center (1973–2001): Other events

 On the morning of August 7, 1974, Philippe Petit performed a high-wire walk between the North and South Towers of the World Trade Center.
 For his unauthorized feat 1,312 ft above the ground, he rigged a 440 lb cable and used a custom-made 30 ft, 55 lb balancing pole.
 He performed for 45 minutes, making eight passes along the wire.
 Though Petit was charged with criminal trespass and disorderly conduct, he was later freed in exchange for performing for children in Central Park.

-On February 20, 1981, an Aerolíneas Argentinas airliner was guided away by air traffic controllers after radar signals indicated it was on a collision course with the North Tower (1 WTC).
-The aircraft, which departed from José Joaquín de Olmedo International Airport in Guayaquil, Ecuador, and was scheduled to land at nearby JFK Airport, was flying at a much lower altitude than regulations recommended.
+On February 20, 1981, Aerolíneas Argentinas Flight 342, operated by a Boeing 707-387B, nearly hit the transmitting antenna of the North Tower of the World Trade Center in New York during its approach to John F. Kennedy International Airport.
+The air traffic controller's intervention avoided the impact with less than 90 seconds of distance between the aircraft and the North Tower.

 The 1995 PCA world chess championship was played on the 107th floor of the South Tower.

+On February 8, 2000, a worker was crushed to death and another was injured by an industrial cooling unit.

+On August 11, 2000, an elevator passed its stop at the 78th floor and slammed into the top of the elevator shaft.
+Eight people were taken to hospitals, and another four were treated at the scene.

 Proposed lease

 Slow leasing was a hallmark of the old World Trade Center complex.
 The Twin Towers suffered high vacancy rates for decades.
 The complex achieved 95% occupancy only in mid-2001.

 Following the Port Authority's approved plans to privatize the World Trade Center in the late 1990s, they sought to lease it to a private entity in 2001.
-Bids for the lease came from Vornado Realty Trust; a joint bid between Brookfield Properties Corporation and Boston Properties; and a joint bid by Silverstein Properties and The Westfield Group.
+Bids for the lease came from Vornado Realty Trust; a joint bid between Brookfield Properties Corporation and Boston Properties; and a joint bid by Silverstein Properties and the Westfield Group.
 Privatizing the World Trade Center would add it to the city's tax rolls and provide funds for other Port Authority projects.

 On February 15, 2001, the Port Authority announced that Vornado Realty Trust had won the World Trade Center lease, paying $3.25 billion for the 99-year lease.
 Vornado outbid Silverstein by $600 million though Silverstein upped his offer to $3.22 billion.
 However, Vornado insisted on last minute changes to the deal, including a shorter 39-year lease, which the Port Authority considered nonnegotiable.
 Vornado later withdrew and Silverstein's bid for the lease to the World Trade Center was accepted on April 26, 2001, and closed on July 24, 2001.